albumprinter/software-engineer-js-test/README.md

 You can add / remove / change files to in the source folder and your browser will automatically update to reflect the changes.

+## Check before submitting your code

+### Scenarios
+* Customer can upload photos and they are showing on canvas
+  * The photos can have landscape, portrait or square formats
+  * The photos can have small and large sizes (in pixels)
+  * Application can handle all files without breaking
+* Customer can move and scale the photo
+  * The photo is always covering the entire canvas
+* Customer able to export JSON file with print description
+* Customer able to import JSON file with print description
+  * Then the correct photo is showing on canvas with correct position and scale
+* Customer able to modify the photo after import

+If the above scenarios are not working, then your code is not ready to be submitted.

+### Code
+* You used React and TypeScript
+* Your code has documentation
+* Your code has tests

+**We wish you success with your test!**